Dumingag: First inhabitants

 The first inhabitants of Dumingag were the Subanens who initially came from the coastal areas of the province and the neighboring province of Misamis Occidental.
-Prior to that, the place was once a vast expanse of jungle and marshland.
+The place is a vast expanse of jungle and marshland.

 Establishment as a municipality

 Originally, Dumingag was a barrio, and was part of the municipality of Molave.
 It was created in 1950 and the first barrio lieutenant back then was Jose Montuerto.
 On December 27, 1957, by virtue of Executive Order No. 283 issued by President Carlos P. Garcia, Dumingag finally became a municipality.
 Ever since it acquired its municipality status, a total of five people have handled the position of municipal mayor.
-They are Isidoro Y. Real, Sr (1957-1978), Julian C. Kho (1978-1986), Domeciano Y. Real (1986-1998), Edgardo J. Jamero (1998-2007), and Nacianceno M. Pacalioga, Jr., who's currently the mayor now.
-Of all the mayors who served the position, Isidro Y. Real, Sr. is widely considered to be the municipality's father and builder, him being the first mayor and the one who has served the longest.
+They are Isidoro Y. Real, Sr (1957-1978), Julian C. Kho (1978-1986), Domeciano Y. Real (1986-1998), Edgardo J. Jamero (1998-2007), and Nacianceno M. Pacalioga, Jr. Of all the mayors who served the position, Isidro Y. Real, Sr. is widely considered to be the municipality's father and builder, him being the first mayor and the one who has served the longest.